Courses for beginners

 How can I become a electrical and instrumentation technician?

-To become a electrical and instrumentation technician in Richmond, you may want to consider completing the Certificate III in Instrumentation and Control.
+To become a electrical and instrumentation technician in Richmond, you may want to consider completing the Diploma of Electrical and Instrumentation.
 This qualification will equip you with the skills and knowledge necessary for a career in this industry.

 Are there training providers in Richmond?